ITU-BDSA2024-GROUP25/Chirp/docs/report.md

 Step-by-step guide for front-end tests:
   1. Open a terminal.
 Navigate to the Chirp/src/Chirp.Web folder

   2. Run the command ```dotnet run```

   3. Open a new terminal.
 Navigate to the Chirp/test

   4. Run the command ```dotnet test```

+\newpage

 # Ethics

 ## License
-This project is licensed under the MIT License (see full license here: https://github.com/ITU-BDSA2024-GROUP25/Chirp/blob/main/LICENSE).
+This project is licensed under the MIT License (see full license here: \url{https://github.com/ITU-BDSA2024-GROUP25/Chirp/blob/main/LICENSE}).
-In the document NOTICE.md we have provided additional information about other licenses and copyrights for packages used, that do not fall under MIT (see https://github.com/ITU-BDSA2024-GROUP25/Chirp/blob/main/NOTICE.md).
+In the document NOTICE.md we have provided additional information about other licenses and copyrights for packages used, that do not fall under MIT (see \url{https://github.com/ITU-BDSA2024-GROUP25/Chirp/blob/main/NOTICE.md}).

 ## LLMs, ChatGPT, CoPilot, and others
 During the project, ChatGPT was used sparingly when we encountered problems or situations where we felt stuck and documentation sites such as StackOverflow were deemed unhelpful.
 Another use case of ChatGPT was to avoid redundant manual tasks, such as generating colors for the dark mode stylesheet.